hiriethart/IMGE230/Project-1-Treatment.md

 ## IV.
 Story

-    Each level represents a start in the constalltion map, players will progress through the level and gather Stardust to empower that star.
+    Each level represents a star in the constalltion map.
+    Players will progress through the level and gather Stardust to empower that star.

 ## V. Esthetics